devhik0/croppr/README.md

     npm run android
    ```

-3. Select a platform from CLI (better to use a real device because it has access to files in device.)
+3. Select Android from CLI (press a) (better to use a real device because it has access to files in device.)

    - Make sure that you have followed this guide before using app:
    [Local build](https://docs.expo.dev/get-started/set-up-your-environment/?mode=development-build&buildEnv=local)